Please note that the following description of the course is only provisional and therefore subject to change.

 The course can be followed by law students, students from other relevant disciplines and exchange students.

 Children’s rights have been of growing importance since the adoption of the United Nations Convention on the Rights of the Child (CRC) in 1989.
 This almost universally ratified human rights treaty stipulates that children must be regarded as bearers of human rights and fundamental freedoms.
 To this end, the CRC enshrines both civil and political rights, as well as economic, social and cultural rights.
-At the same time children are entitled to specific rights, special measures of protection which underscore the special position of the child, among others in relation to their parents and family, and the special responsibility of the State to safeguard the rights of children.
-This course provides an introduction to children’s rights as part of international human rights law and addresses the meaning of the children’s rights framework for children at the domestic level.
+Children are also entitled to specific rights, special measures of protection which underscore the special position of the child, among others in relation to their parents and family, and the special responsibility of the State to safeguard the rights of children.
+At the same time, children live in a rapidly changing world in which changes in climate, technology and the economy pose challenges to the realisation of these rights.
+This course introduces children’s rights as part of international human rights law and addresses the meaning of the children’s rights framework for children at the domestic level.
 To this end, the general principles of the CRC (arts 2, 3, 6 and 12) as well as its monitoring system will be highlighted.
-In addition, a number of specific issues will be addressed including, among others, child abuse and neglect, child protection and alternative care, children in conflict with the law (juvenile justice) and children in armed conflict.
+In addition, a number of specific issues will be addressed including, among others, child abuse and neglect, child protection and alternative care, children in conflict with the law (child justice), children’s rights in migration and children’s rights and the environment.

 - Students are able to identify and explain the different tools for implementing and monitoring children's rights.